EllaTheCat/dopamine-2024/README.md

 - **Modifier-centric and mode-centric bindings on the same keys** so you use what works for you.
 For example my left hand uses modifiers, my right hand needs modes.

+- **WASD keyboard** The main keyboard provides three inverted-T cursor keypads for focusing a container, moving a container, resizing a container.
+These can be mixed together, they can be used in default mode with the Mod4 modifier,or unmodified in a Menu mode entered by the Menu key.
+The Menu key detrmines two major modes, Menu Keys and More Menu Keys.

+ **i3|sway keyboard** The WASD keyboard is more or less a simple rearrangement of the standard i3|sway layout we have all invested in.
+I intend to make the i3|sway standard bindings available as an alternative to WASD eventually.
+Note that with 100 instead of 10 workspaces (q.v.) the standard digit bindings have had to go.

-- **100 workspaces with customisable and or scripted behaviours.** Example bash scripts for editor and browser workspaces.
+- **100 workspaces with customisable and or scripted behaviours** Example bash scripts for editor and browser workspaces.
+To visit a workspace, press a dedicated key and then two digits, to move a container, press a different dedicated key and two digits.
+Three more dedicated keys provide three more tables.

+- **3 tables of 100 user definable commands filled with examples:** setting window opacity, scaling workspaces for when you're tired, a few TV channels, sway manpages, i3 user's guide, combi workspaces of app and browser, utilities such as getting app_id, shellcheck your scripts, put your phone in a sway container, make a sway window bigger than  one screen for snazzy wallpaper, widescreen movies, "total emacs immersion" or just doing your makeup.

-- **Four status bars with dual monitor systems.** Yes you can show or hide them altogether or individually.
-The two lower edge status bars are reserved for binding mode indicator and workspace tags.
+- **Four status bars with dual monitor systems.** Yes, you can show or hide them altogether or individually.
+The lower edge status bars are reserved for binding mode indicator and workspace tabs.
 The upper edge status bars include an ascii-art animated thermometer for monitoring CPUs, disk usage and temperatures, status of helper programs, a clock.

-- **3 tables of 100 user definable commands filled with examples ** : setting window opacity, scaling workspaces for when you're tired, a few TV channels, sway manpages, i3 user's guide, combi workspaces of app and browser, utilities such as getting app_id, shellcheck your scripts, put your phone in a sway container, make a sway window bigger than  one screen for snazzy wallpaper, widescreen movies,3 "total emacs immersion" or just doing your makeup.

-- **Startup.** A example copy of my startup config file to get things moving in the morning.
+-- **Startup.** A example copy of my startup config file to get things moving in the morning.
 Tunes.
 Email.
 Browsers with your preferred pages or folders preloaded.
 Emacs server and client per instance workspaces.

-- ** Shutdown**.
-A really simple and fast way to get away from the computer without subsequent worry that you've forgotten to do something.
+- **Shutdown.**   A really simple and fast way to get away from the computer without subsequent worry that you've forgotten to do something.

 - **Online help framework.** I use framework in the industry standard adjectival sense, to mean half-finished,